StephenDev0/StikDebug-Guide/pairing_file.md

 7. If you get "macOS cannot verify that this app is free from malware":
    - Go to System Settings > Privacy & Security
    - Scroll down to the message about the app
-   - Click "Open Anyway"
-   - Try running the program again
+   - Click "Open Anyway," if the program doesn't run automatically, try manually running it again
-8. JitterBugPair will generate a **pairing file** with the extension `.mobiledevicepairing`.
+8. JitterbugPair will generate a **pairing file** with the extension `.mobiledevicepairing` to your user's home folder.
 9. If you can't find the pairing file:
    - Copy the name of the pairing file generated
    - Paste it into Finder
-   - If you ran the program more than once all pairing files for your device should appear since they share the same name
+   - If you ran the program more than once, all pairing files for your device should appear since they share the same name
 10. **Transfer the pairing file** to your iOS device using AirDrop, iCloud/One/Google Drive, email, or any other method.
 For best results, compress the file into a .zip folder first.

 ---